I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 And I understood Senator Rubio to say that it might derail him.

-Now I don't expect him to pull out of the gang of eight yet.
+Now, I don't expect him to pull out of the gang of eight yet.

-Not because of this, but it ought to raise some red flags.
+But it ought to raise some red flags.

-Once again, Governor Christie thanking the president for all of his help in successfully passing the Hurricane Sandy Aid bill in January and continuing the unlikely public alliance between the Republican and the Democrat.
+Once again, Governor Christie thanking the president for all of his help in successfully passing the Hurricane Sandy aid bill in January and continuing the unlikely public alliance between the Republican and the Democrat.

 Delivering his keynote speech at a New Jersey Chamber of Commerce dinner, Governor Christie thanked Senators Bob Menendez and Frank Lautenberg, also in attendance, before he added, quote, I will end the political portion of this program by thanking the President of the United States, close quote.

-Now the last I heard, and I admit that I was surprised by this, there were still millions of New Yorkers and New Jerseyans without electricity and without heat.
+Now, the last I heard, and I admit that I was surprised by this, there were still millions of New Yorkers and New Jerseyans without electricity and without heat.

 I don't think a Republican president would be getting accolades.

-I don't think a Republican certainly not from a Democrat.
+I don't think a Republican, certainly not from a Democrat.

-I know that wouldn't be the we and don't forget Governor Cuomo.
+I know that wouldn't be the we.

-I have never seen any president work faster and do more and accomplish more than President Obama in the aftermath here of Hurricane Sandy.
+And don't forget, Governor Cuomo, I have never seen any president work faster and do more and accomplish more than President Obama in the aftermath here of Hurricane Sandy.

 And it seems nothing's gotten done.